 The hall is named for Chris and Anne Reyes.

-The organ was designed and built over 15 months by Paul Fritts.
+The organ was designed and built over 15 months by the renowned craftsman, Paul Fritts.
 Once built, the organ was disassembled and moved to Notre Dame.
+Installation took two months.

 The organ, whose construction took longer than a year, has

 35 stops (stop list)